 Adopting is the most effective way to break the cruel puppy factory supply chain — and by offering your heart and home to an rescued animal, you’ll not only be enriching your life — but saving theirs!

 If you’re thinking about extending your family with a four-legged friend, here are seven great reasons to adopt from a rescue group or shelter:

 1. They’ll Help You Find Your Soul Mate

 All good rescue groups have an application process to ensure that you’ll be perfectly matched with your new friend — think of them as matchmakers!
-By finding out more about you, your living arrangements and lifestyle, they can match you up with the paw-fect candidate.
-The ultimate aim for pet rescue and adoption organisations is to find loving – and permanent – homes for the animals in their care.
+By finding out more about you, your living arrangements, and your lifestyle, they can match you up with the paw-fect candidate.
+The ultimate aim for pet rescue and adoption organizations is to find loving – and permanent – homes for the animals in their care.
 This means that both the animal and their new human companion need to be suited to each other.
 So the more information you can provide, the better you can assist in helping them help you find your four-legged soul mate!